Kirby Kangaroo Club

 - First Car Loan – Consider a First Car Loan for the teen with you as a co-signer.
 We’ll give the teen the rate based on your credit score.
 However, the loan will work on building the teen’s credit score.

-- Credit-Builder Loan – A Credit Builder Loan builds the teen’s credit score even if they don’t need the money.
-We offer a Credit Builder Share Secured loan at a competitive interest rate, using the current shares the teen have on deposit as collateral.
+- Credit-Builder Loan – A credit builder loan is perfect for anyone* looking to establish their credit.
+We offer a Credit Builder Share Secured Loan at 3.5% APR* above the market interest rate, using the current shares you have on deposit as collateral.
+Here’s how it works:

 For more information on an Auto or Credit Builder Loan, please speak with a Loan Officer by calling 402-391-4040, option 1.